z0r1k/testbed/README.md

 H264 tests currently require Chrome 50 which adds H264 behind a flag.

 ###Microsoft Edge
 The tests for Microsoft Edge only run on Windows currently.
-Edge is not included in video interoperability tests but will be once a version with interoperable H264 is released.

-The Insider Edge Webdriver version 14279 seems to work a lot better without selenium server than the 10586 version.
+The video tests require either the insider version of Edge (which has H264 enabled by default or the TH2 release of Windows where H264 is available behind a flag).

 ###Firefox
 Firefox uses a binary module from the OpenH264 project to provide H264 support.
 Typically, this